steidani/ConTrack/README.rst

 Spatial and temporal tracking of circulation anomalies in weather and climate data
 ==================================================================================

 ConTrack is a Python package intended to simpify the process of tracking and analyzing synoptic weather features (individual systems or long-term climatology) in weather and climate datasets.
-This feature-based tool is mostly used to track and characterize the life cycle of atmospheric blocking, but can be used to identify upper-level troughs and ridges (storm track).
+This feature-based tool is mostly used to track and characterize the life cycle of atmospheric blocking, but can also be used to identify other type of anomalous features, e.g., upper-level troughs and ridges (storm track).
 It is built on top of `xarray`_ and `scipy`_.

 Based on the atmospheric blocking index (FORTRAN) by `Schwierz et al. (2004) <https://doi.org/10.1029/2003GL019341>`_ developed at the `Institute for Atmospheric and Climate Science, ETH Zurich <https://iac.ethz.ch/group/atmospheric-dynamics.html>`_.